tamoorsaeed22/Portfolio-Desktop/README.md

 # 📖 [My-Porfolio] <a name="about-project"></a>

-**[My-portfolio]** is my portfolio project where i create the mobile version of the project following a Figma design template
+**[My-portfolio]** is my portfolio project where i create the mobile version of the project following a Figma design template.No complex coding in this project.I will be using tools in all projects and most likely in future job as well, so it is important to know them!

 ## 🛠 Built With <a name="built-with"></a>